MCON264-Fall-2025/towers-RikkiM1/towers/Answers.md

 _Estimate the maximum recursion depth before StackOverflowError and discuss how stack size (–Xss flag) affects this._

 > ✎ Your answer here
+the maximum recursion depth is however big the stack is. the bigger the stack size the more depth it can hole before it throws a stack overflow.
 ---

 I wrote this code myslef:
-TowersExercise21 but chatGPT told me that i did my count++ wrong because i orginally did 1 after each statement but relaly only needed one
+TowersExercise21 but chatGPT told me that i did my count++ wrong because i orginally did 1 after each statement but really only needed one

 I wrote this code myself:
 TowersOfHanoi